msgoat/cnj-persistence-sql/cnj-persistence-sql-backend-quarkus/README.md

-# cnj-persistence-sql-backend-micro
+# cnj-persistence-sql-backend-quarkus

-Cloud native MicroProfile backend using JPA-based persistence to persist its domain model in a PostgreSQL database.
+Cloud native Quarkus backend using JPA-based persistence to persist its domain model in a PostgreSQL database.

 ## Build this application